 There is another component to an 'Autoimmunity-healing diet' that is largely overlooked.
 ‘Autoimmunity-healing’ diets generally have large amounts of foods that are ‘allowed’ and ’not allowed.'

-There is usually an underlying problem (like a bacterial infection) which makes the patient more prone to autoimmunity and in consequence, food allergies and sensitivities.
-You can read more about food sensitivities here.
+There is usually an underlying problem (like a bacterial infection) that makes the patient more prone to autoimmunity and in consequence, food allergies and sensitivities.